 This is the BEST mattress I have ever slept on!”Westair

-The Alexander Signature Series is a best-selling mattress by Nest Bedding that comes in two firmness levels: medium and luxury firm.
+The Alexander Signature Series mattress is a great example of a firm mattress that appeals to sleepers with back pain.
+It is a best-selling mattress by Nest Bedding that comes in two firmness levels: medium and luxury firm.
 Back and stomach sleepers are typically most comfortable on the luxury firm, and for side sleepers the medium-firm option is typically best.

 It also scored fantastically in spinal alignment and pressure relief, making it one of the best mattresses for back pain.